MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 ## Protecting resources

+### Default scope
+All resources and applications are protected by a default scope that restricts access to registered mobile applications only.

+### Mandatory application scope
+In addition to the default scope, you can add security checks at the application level.
+Those security checks will protect the entire application and resources used by this application.

+You can define the mandatory scope from the MobileFirst Operations Console.

 ### Java adapters
 You can specify the scope of a Java adapter by using the `@OAuthSecurity` annotation.